oiibar/CloudCast/README.md

 <p id="description">This is a weather app with search & unit switch functionality and detailed weather info followed by a user-friendly UI/UX</p>

 <h2>🧐 Features</h2>

 Here're some of the project's best features:

-*   Searching for city
+- Searching for city
-*   Get weather by geolocation
+- Get weather by geolocation (In progress)
-*   Displaying necessary weather data
+- Displaying necessary weather data
-*   5-day forecast
+- 5-day forecast
-*   Swtich between metric & imperial
+- Swtich between metric & imperial
-*

 <h2>🛠️ Installation Steps:</h2>